IMCGKN/SimpleOpenGLStarterClass/README.md

 GameObject simplifies rendering by storing position, scale, rotation (Transform), geometry (**Renderable**), and a **Texture**.
 Can render itself with a **Shader**.

+## **OrthoCamera**
+This class is orthographic camera.
+You can move with WASD.
+It's used mostly in 2D Games.

+## **PerspectiveCamera**
+This class is perspective camera.
+You can move with WASD and look around you with mouse!
+It's used mostly in 3D Games.

 ## DEMO

 ```